-If applicants have questions about whether a particular course meets our requirements, they should contact the Office of Admissions at the School for Health Studies, 617-521-2605.
+If applicants have questions about whether a particular course meets our requirements, they should contact the Office of Admissions at the School of Nursing and Health Sciences, 617-521-2605.
 If admitted, the student must submit an official transcript for the missing courses as soon as possible and before the end of June.
 Transcripts for students taking courses or graduating in May may not arrive at Simmons until July.
 Thus, to expedite enrollment, students should send a copy of their grade reports or a statement on letterhead stationery from each professor indicating the grade earned.
 Final official transcripts will be required in order to finalize the admissions process.
-This must be received by the SHS Admissions Department to prior to the beginning of classes in the DPT Program.
+This must be received by the SNHS Admissions Department to prior to the beginning of classes in the DPT Program.
+NOTE: Although applicants submit official transcripts to PTCAS, accepted students who decide to enroll at Simmons MUST submit official transcripts to Simmons since PTCAS does not forward transcripts to individual institutions.